Independent & Welsh language scene

 Welsh artist Jem from Penarth in South Wales, found fame in the US when her eclectic songs featured on a host of American TV shows such as Smallville, 90210 and The O.C.

-Los Campesinos! a six piece band from Cardiff, South Wales, also broke into the US market when their catchy pop song 'You!
+Los Campesinos! a six piece band that formed in Cardiff, South Wales and also broke into the US market when the catchy pop song 'You!
 Me!
 Dancing!' featured on a Budweiser advert.